View What's New postings from previous years.

 What's new newsletter

-The OEB has accepted an Assurance of Voluntary Compliance from GrandBridge Energy Inc., an electricity distributor.
-The Assurance responds to non-compliance with its rate orders related to overcharging customers as a result of a billing system error.
+The OEB has accepted an Assurance of Voluntary Compliance from Heidelberg Materials Canada Limited, an electricity wholesaler.
+The Assurance responds to non-compliance related to operation in the electricity market without a wholesaler licence.

 The OEB has released an updated variance settlement factor that is to be used by electricity distributors to calculate a one-time credit or charge for consumers who choose to stop purchasing electricity through the Regulated Price Plan.
 This factor is called the "Final RPP Variance Settlement Factor" and is updated on the OEB website monthly.